project-chip/connectedhomeip/docs/silabs/wifi/BUILD_PI_ENV.md

 1. Insert the flashed SD card (directly or using a card reader) into the laptop/PC that will run the Raspberry Pi Imager tool
 2. Launch Raspberry Pi 4 Imager
-3. Click on 'Choose OS' --> 'Other General-purpose OS' --> 'Ubuntu' --> 'Ubuntu
+3. Click 'Choose OS' --> 'Other General-purpose OS' --> 'Ubuntu' --> 'Ubuntu
    22.04 64-bit server OS'
 4. Click 'Storage' and select the 'SD card detect'
 5. This Raspberry Pi 4's console can be accessed in multiple ways, refer to: